wal3sca/9-1-front-end-portfolio-project/readme.md

 1. You must make use of CSS Grid to organize your content on at least one of your pages.
 1. You must use the `:hover` selector in at least one CSS rule.
 1. You must use an HTML form on at least one of your pages.
-1. All of your pages must have some visual changes that occur when the screen is a different size.
+1. All of your pages must have some visual changes that occur when the screen is a different size. (i.e. media query)

 #### Front-end interactivity requirements